-Mr. Becker is a Senior Client Partner and Vice Chairman in the Executive Pay & Governance business based in the firm’s New York office.
+Mr. Becker is a Senior Client Partner and Vice Chairman in the Executive Pay & Governance business, based in the firm’s New York office.

 Mr. Becker partners with boards and senior executives to create sustainable organizations, enhancing the effectiveness of the board/CEO relationship.
 He works with groups to design and develop reward programs, aligning executive efforts and results with the success of the company.

 Mr. Becker’s financial background provides a grounded perspective on performance measurement and management.
 For the last 7 years, Mr. Becker has been included on the Directorship 100, a list published by Directorship magazine recognizing the most influential people who shape agendas and corporate governance issues in boardrooms across America.

 Mr. Becker has worked with major public and private corporations across multiple industries.
 His clients range the spectrum from Fortune 50 companies to pre-IPO start-ups.
 He has worked with companies involved with initial public offerings, mergers, acquisitions, and divestitures, as well as helped organizations develop new reward philosophies and approaches to support a major change in business direction.

 Mr. Becker is a frequent speaker on executive compensation topics and has been quoted in numerous notable publications.
 He is the co-author/editor of the recently published book: Understanding Executive Compensation & Governance: A Practical Guide (Third Edition).

 Mr. Becker received his masters of business administration in finance from Columbia Business School and has a bachelors of business administration in accounting from the University of Massachusetts.
 He is a licensed CPA in New York State.